-Residents can help ensure the safety of our water supply by reporting any suspicious activities near any water tank, reservoir, or hydrants to our office at 610-258-7181, 24 hours a day, 7 days a week.
+Residents can help ensure the safety of our water supply by reporting any suspicious activity near any water tank, reservoir or hydrant, to our office at 610-258-7181, 24 hours any day of the week.

 The Board of Directors of Easton Suburban Water Authority meets on the second Monday of each month at 3:00 pm at the Authority office located at 3700 Hartley Avenue in Palmer Township.
 Please feel free to attend and participate in these meetings.